 The Roberts Bank Terminal 2 Project would support economic growth for all Canadians and create thousands of well-paying jobs.

-- Its operation would support over 12,000 jobs, including 1,000 jobs directly related to terminal operations.
+- Its operation would support over 12,000 jobs, including 1,500 jobs directly related to terminal operations

-- The project design has been altered in response to feedback.
+- The project design has been altered, and additional mitigation measures added in response to feedback

 The Roberts Bank Terminal 2 Project